 Shortwave Radiogram Transmission Schedule

-“This is a Music Show” Most of the show is a music show, but the host transmits some MFSK text and image near the end of the broadcast.
-It’s transmitted on WRMI, Thursdays at 0200-0300 UTC on 5850 kHz (Wednesday evening in the Americas) and a new time also on WRMI, Wednesdays at 2100-2200 UTC on 7780 kHz (aimed towards Europe) .
-Also, look for a waterfall ID at the beginning of the show. firstname.lastname@example.org. www.twitter.com/ThisIsAMusicSho/ @ThisIsAMusicSho
+“This is a Music Show” Most of the show is a music show, but the host transmits some MFSK-64 text and image near the end of the broadcast.
+It’s transmitted on WRMI, Thursdays at 0200-0300 UTC on 5850 kHz (Wednesday evening in the Americas).
+Also, look for a waterfall ID at the beginning of the show. email@example.com www.twitter.com/ThisIsAMusicSho/ @ThisIsAMusicSho https://thisisamusicshow.com

 Thanks for your reception reports!